House OKs temporary spending bill to avoid shutdown, but future in Senate unclear

 Bipartisan talks took place Wednesday, including talks between members of the Congressional Hispanic Caucus and White House Chief of Staff John Kelly but appear not to have been fruitful, with Sen. Dick Durbin, D-Ill., saying there was good will but “no progress.”

 Some Republicans are unhappy that an increase in military spending has not been secured, while others like Reps.
 Ileana Ros-Lehtinen, R-Fla., and Carlos Curbelo, R-Fla., are aligning with Democrats in complaining that the bill lacks a DACA fix.
-It is also unclear if the conservative House Freedom Caucus would vote for the bill.

-House Republicans have some wiggle room but not much.
-They can lose 23 votes, but any more than that and they would need Democratic support in order to get the bill over the finish line.
-But without a DACA fix, it seems unlikely to attract much Democratic support.

-"This is like giving you a bowl of doggie-do, putting a cherry on top and calling it a chocolate sundae," House Minority Leader Nancy Pelosi, D-Calif., said about the addition of CHIP funding to the bill.

-In the Senate, the picture for Republicans is not much rosier.
-There, they need 60 votes in order to avoid a filibuster.
-With Sen. John McCain, R-Ariz., convalescing after cancer surgery, it means that Republicans need 10 Democrats to get to 60.
+The Senate needs 60 votes in order to avoid a filibuster.
+With Sen. John McCain, R-Ariz., recovering after cancer surgery, it means that Republicans need 10 Democrats to get to 60.
 But Democrats say they are very opposed to the bill.

-"The overwhelming number in our caucus have said they don't like this deal and they believe if we kick the can down the road this time we'll be back where we started from next time," Senate Minority Leader Chuck Schumer, D-NY, said.
+"The overwhelming number in our caucus have said they don't like this deal and they believe if we kick the can down the road this time we'll be back where we started from next time," Schumer, D-N.Y., said.
 "So there's very, very strong support not to go along with their deal."

 However, Sen. Dianne Feinstein, D-Calif., wavered somewhat when asked if she would vote for a short term CR.